nsrosenqvist/nxsites/README.md

 ## Usage

 The first parameter is what action you want to perform.
-The second parameter is the site name and the third is only used with the `create` action and lets you base your site of a template.
+The second parameter is the site name and the third is only used with the `create` and `copy` actions and lets you base your site of a template.

 Action                      | Explanation
 ----------------------------| ------------------------------------------------------